nextstrain/ncov/narratives/ncov_sit-rep_2020-01-30.md

 <div>
   <img alt="graph of R0 estimates with epidemic start 8 weeks ago" width="500" src="https://data.nextstrain.org/ncov_branching-R0-recent_2020-01-29.png"/>
 </div>
-This estimates are broadly consistent with those by other scientists which mostly fall between R0=2-3, see for example [this preprint](https://www.biorxiv.org/content/10.1101/2020.01.25.919787v1).
+This estimates are broadly consistent with those by other scientists which mostly fall between R0=2-3, see for example <a href="https://www.biorxiv.org/content/10.1101/2020.01.25.919787v1">this preprint</a>.
 Importantly, R0 is a quantitity that depends strongly on the socio-economic context and infection control measures.
 ```